vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 without divine utilisation.
 290\.
 The pancagavya is a substance in which the 5 products of the cow are mingled.
-291\. one nädika is a half muhurta.
+291\. one nādika is a half muhurta.
 292\. cake used at Vedic offerings.
-293\. namely, in the above statement on the 10 năḍikās.
+293\. namely, in the above statement on the 10 nāḍikās.
 294\.
 Visvaksena, to whom puja is performed after the main pūjā.
 295\.